moonglum/named_emoji/README.md

-# NamedEmoji
+# UTF8 Emojis

-Named Emojis for Mac OSX Lion and Later.
-Emoji's names are from Campfire and GitHub.

-For a list see [Emoji cheat sheet](http://www.emoji-cheat-sheet.com).

-**This is my version of the repo.
-I removed all binaries from the history to make it much smaller**
+UTF8 Emojis by their [Emoji cheat sheet](http://www.emoji-cheat-sheet.com) name.
+This is a fork of [named_emoji](https://github.com/jugyo/named_emoji) with a little history rewrite, where I removed all binaries to make the repository and gem much smaller.
+All the hard work was done by [@jugyo](https://github.com/jugyo) though.

 ## Installation